Anyone using Cayman waters is obliged to familiarise themselves with the applicable boating, marine and environmental laws.

 Marine Park Zone

 Cayman’s Marine Parks were put in place in 1985.
-Due to environmental stressors, such as declining fish populations, reef degradation, climate change, rapid population growth and development, it is extremely important for the Marine Parks to be expanded in the near future for the fish population to remain sustainable.
+Due to environmental stressors, such as declining fish populations, reef degradation, climate change, rapid population growth and development, Marine Parks are extremely important for Cayman’s fish population to remain sustainable.
+In 2021, the Marine Parks in

 You cannot take any marine life, whether alive or dead, within a Marine Park Zone.
 Line fishing from shore is permitted, as is line fishing at depths of 80ft or more.
 Taking fry and sprat with a fry or cast net is allowed.